5T33Z0/OC-Little-Translated/13_Peripherals/Fixing_Webcams.md

 14. From the menu bar, select "Go to" > "Go to folder…"
 15. Paste in the address and hit enter to get to the location
 16. Next, click on **"OpenCore Patcher Resources (Base)"**
-17. Navigate to `Kexts/Acidanthera`.There you will finally find "AMFIPass-v1.2.1-RELEASE.zip"
+17. Navigate to `Kexts/Acidanthera`.
+There you will finally find "AMFIPass-v1.2.1-RELEASE.zip"
 18. Copy it to the desktop.
 19. Close the Patcher App.